Dennis Haysbert: Television

 Haysbert was the first actor to portray DC Comics character Kilowog, a member of the Green Lantern Corps, in a medium outside of comics.
 He provided the voice of Kilowog on various episodes of Justice League and Justice League Unlimited.
 On March 4, 2006, Haysbert guest-starred on the Saturday Night Live episode hosted by Natalie Portman as the host of a live-action/animated TV Funhouse cartoon called "Belated Black History Moment."
 In his role, Haysbert paid homage to fictional short-lived Saturday morning cartoons featuring black characters, such as Ladysmith Black Mambazo in Outer Space.
 He also portrayed Nelson Mandela in Goodbye Bafana (also released under the name The Color of Freedom).
-Haysbert portrayed the lead character Jonas Blane in the CBS military action-drama The Unit.
+Haysbert portrayed the lead character Sergeant Major Jonas Blane in the CBS military action-drama The Unit.
 He hosted and narrated the Military History Channel presentation of Secrets of Pearl Harbor, which documented his scuba dives with a film team on World War II-era Japanese and American warships in the Pacific Theater.
 In March 2013, Haysbert narrated the documentary The World According to Dick Cheney on the Showtime television channel.
 On May 19, 2014, Haysbert also featured in the fifth episode of the fourth season of The Boondocks as Reverend Sturdy Harris.
 In 2015, Haysbert played Detective John Almond in Backstrom.

-Since September 6, 2015, Haysbert has been the opening voice introducing NBC's Meet The Press.
+Since September 6, 2015, Haysbert's has been the opening voice introducing NBC's Meet the Press.

 In November 2016, Haysbert began his co-starring role in Incorporated.
 Set in a dystopian future run by corporations, Haysbert plays Julian, a ruthless security head working for one of the larger corporations.
 Ben Affleck and Matt Damon are co-executive producers on the series, which was shot in British Columbia, Canada, and airs on Showcase in Canada and Syfy in the U.S.

-He has also been cast to play God for the second half of the fifth season of Lucifer.
+He was also cast to play God for the second half of the fifth season of Lucifer.

-On August 20, 2021, A&E announced that Haysbert would host a revival of American Justice, replacing long time narrator Bill Kurtis.
+On August 20, 2021, A&E announced that Haysbert would host a revival of American Justice, replacing longtime narrator Bill Kurtis.